48 Quick & Easy Alerting Sensory Strategies to Get Kids’ Attention

 • Allow doodling or coloring while listening

-Activities for the Mouth that Increase Attention:
+Oral Sensory Strategies for the Mouth that Increase Attention:

 Oral sensory and oral motor input to the mouth is very powerful for the nervous system and brain.
 It’s calming and alerting and really helps with concentration.